 When it comes to handmade leather goods, Bill and Lauri Keitel could write a book.
 In fact, they practically did.
-Dave Carter of the National Bison Association says they were a trailblazer in the Bison leather specialty industry.
+Dave Carter of the National Bison Association says Buffalo Billfold Company is a trailblazer in the Bison leather specialty industry.
 Bill and Lauri Keitel started the Buffalo Billfold Company, bringing Buffalo leather goods to the forefront in the North American leather goods market.

 When they started to handcraft leather goods back in 1972 the worked with a much different type of leather than they do today.
 At that time, they focused on hand tooled cow leather because it was very popular then.
-Broadly speaking, their focus was on crafting hand tooled belts, hand tooled wallets, hand tooled purses, etc….
+Broadly speaking, they focused on crafting hand tooled belts, hand tooled wallets, and hand tooled purses.
 They became very skilled at handcrafting all sorts of leather goods.
 Hand tooling is just one part of the handcrafting process though.
 They hand pick each piece of leather that goes into their Buffalo leather products, hand cut, fold, and work the leather by hand.
 They use all of the tools of the leather working trade.

 We are makers.
 Our love to create things with our own hands is what drives us.
 Experimenting with different designs, mediums, colors, etc… brings excitement to what we do.
 And the medium we landed on happens to be leather.
 Through this artistic expression, we create handmade leather goods.
 Our handcrafted leather goods include wallets & billfolds, checkbook covers, money clips, purses, belts, card cases, coin cases, travel, briefcases, journals, historic reproductions, computer and guitar accessories, sporting gear, and more….